BlueShark100/CloudScape/README.md

 This is because the html file references the images locally within the folder.
 Then you can simply open the index.html file using your browser to run the code.

 ## How to Use
 Each set of lights corresponds to a row on your keyboard.
 There are 4 sets of lights for 4 rows on your keybaord.
-Each row will have 4 keys on the left side and right side of the specified center key/s.
+Each row will have 4 keys on the left side and right side of the specified center.
 The "G" key can be used to switch between a instant and fade-out mode.
 Pressing the key will toggle the current lighting effect.

+###### Center piece | Moon
+Just use the Space bar for this one.

 ###### Main Row | Filled Hexes
 The center of this row is the "G" key (not used as a light).
 The active keys include **asdf_hjkl**.
 Note the underscore to specify the center with a signle key center